mvolkmann/blog/src/smalltalk.md

 - Enter a comment describing the package.
 - Click the "Save" button.

+I created a package whose name is my last name.
+I use this package to save all my experimental code so I can easily load it into new images.
+This is useful in case I accidentally modify an image in an unintended way.
+I can then return to using a base image and load my package into it.

 To determine where packages are saved:

 - Open a Workspace.